How To Use LyCORIS Models In Stable Diffusion – Quick Guide (+LoRA vs. LyCORIS)

 The information about whether or not a model needs a trigger word/words to function optimally is always available somewhere in the model description on the site you download your LyCORIS/LoRA model from.
 The only thing you need to do to use a trigger word/keyword is to include it somewhere in your main prompt!

-If you have installed the LyCORIS extension and followed the instructions correctly, you now should be able to enjoy using all the LyCORIS models that you’ve downloaded in your generations!
+If you’ve done everything correctly, you now should be able to enjoy using all the LyCORIS models that you’ve downloaded in your generations!

 Last important note: LyCORIS models, just like conventional LoRA models, when trained in a certain style or based on a certain checkpoint might not work well with all Stable Diffusion models/checkpoints you attempt to use them on.
 Choose the base SD model you’re using your LyCORIS model on accordingly to the output image style you want to achieve!